 We are often invited to speak with elementary and high school level science classes that are studying the earth and its makeup.
 Also, we participate with other organizations involved with geological education.
 Our Annual Show attracts thousands of families interested in learning more about the rocks and minerals that makeup our region and our planet.

 We try as a Club to be as kid friendly as possible.
 We encourage parents to include their kids in our meetings and when we have events, such as our silent auctions, and contests, such as our ‘Find of the Year’ contest, we set up categories specifically for kids.
 Our Annual Show’s most popular feature is our ‘Kids’ Corner’ and many of our field trips are open to even young kids.

-Each year we conduct at least one silent auction which gives members (and their guests) a chance to purchase a whole host of items related to our hobby.
+Each year we conduct at least one silent auction which gives members a chance to purchase a whole host of items related to our hobby.
 These include rough and finished rocks and minerals, jewelry, fossils, gemstones, books and magazines, tools and equipment and often, passes to museums or other interesting locations.
 Auction proceeds are used to help fund Club activities and earth science student scholarships.

 Discovering that one shares common interests with other people is a rewarding experience.
 Club members who participate in meetings, field trips, Club events and shows widen their circle of friends while increasing their knowledge and appreciation of all things earth-related.

 We are a member of the American Federation of Mineralogical Societies, a non-profit educational Federation of seven similar regional organizations.